mcpherson-and-mayer/Promachos/README.md

 The scripts written are based on a fresh install of Raspbian Stretch

-Once the repository is cloned, a set of scripts are in the install folder with a specific to install all the prerequisites
+Once the repository is cloned, a set of scripts are in the install folder with a specific to install all the prerequisites.

-The first script checks for system, program updates, and installs vim
-$cd install
-./00-vimscript.sh$

-After a reboot

-Checkout  and download instructions here.
-Prerequisites for build here.
+Currently the scripts are in the testing phase.

 Build and run (install?)this program with `insertruncommandhere` passing in arguments listed here.